COST-ELTeC/ELTeC-data/README.md

 Contains data files extracted from level2 repositories for use in WG3 experiments using the `filter.py` script

 ## Organization
-The repository contains one folder for each language, containing all the datasets specific to that language.
+The repository contains one folder for each language, containing datasets specific to that language.

 The folder `Scripts` contains XSLT and Python code used to generate data.